-Residents and their visitors had access to a number of safe and secure internal courtyards, the doors of which were open making them accessible to residents at all times.
+Residents and their visitors had access to a safe and secure internal courtyard, the doors of which were open, making it accessible to residents at all times.
+The first and second floors had balconies which were also freely accessible to residents.
+One resident explained how they liked to be out and about and that no one ever stops them from going out to the garden.

-Some residents showed the inspector around their bedroom and said they were facilitated to personalise their room and many rooms were seen to contain items personal to that individual.
-They said their bedroom was cleaned every day and complimented the service provided by the household staff, describing these staff as their friends, as many had worked in the centre for a number of years.
+Some residents showed the inspector their bedroom and said they were facilitated to personalise their room and many rooms were seen to contain items personal to that individual.
+They said their bedroom was cleaned every day and complimented the service provided by the household staff.
 There was a lockable facility in all bedrooms.
+All bedrooms had locks in place and all twin bedrooms had appropriate privacy screening in place.